jesusrafaelchris/SwiftUI/Week 5.md

 This makes it easier to reason about the structure and reuse logic if needed—without promoting these views to standalone components unless necessary.

----
-Nice—here’s a cleaner and more polished version of that explanation:

----

 ### Where to Define Subviews

 In our project, we typically use one of two patterns to define subviews that are only used within a single screen: